 Nevertheless the security objectives O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation and O.Leak-Forced define how to implement the specific security functionality required by P.Add-Functions.
 (Note that these objectives support that the specific security functionality is provided in a secure way as expected from P.Add-Functions.)
 Especially O.Leak-Inherent and O.Leak-Forced refer to the protection of confidential data (User data of the Composite TOE or TSF data) in general.
-User data of the Composite TOE are also processed by the specific security functions.
+User data of the Composite TOE are also processed by the specific security functionality required by P.Add-Functions.